Johk3/JSLAM/README.md

 ---

 ## Contributing

-Do your thing my boi. i have no idea

 If you wish to help on this project you can simply make changes to the file and post your changes and if they are appreciated we will merge them to the Master branch.